Machine Learning

 When talking about Machine Learning (ML), people often use the term model.
 This term can refer to either:

-Example of a model: The naive Bayes classifier for detecting spam assigned weights (probabilities) to a set of words.
+Example of a model: The naive Bayes classifier for detecting spam assigns weights (probabilities) to words in a set of words.
 This set of weights along with the algorithm for using them to classify an email message constitute a trained model.

 Types of ML